printers-for-people/catboat/docs/Code_Overview.md

    during the port.
 Common examples include "CMSIS" wrappers and manufacturer "HAL" libraries.
 All 3rd party code needs to be GNU GPLv3 compatible.
-The 3rd party code should be committed to the Klipper lib/ directory.
+The 3rd party code should be committed to the Kalico lib/ directory.
 Update the lib/README file with information on where and when the library was obtained.
-It is preferable to copy the code into the Klipper repository unchanged, but if any changes are required then those changes should be listed explicitly in the lib/README file.
+It is preferable to copy the code into the Kalico repository unchanged, but if any changes are required then those changes should be listed explicitly in the lib/README file.
 2. Create a new architecture sub-directory in the src/ directory and